amahh014/GeoDevs/README.md

 # GeoDevs 1.0

-> Social network for developers
+> Social network for Georgian developers

 This is a MERN stack application.